DHdroid/DHdroid.github.io/_pages/about.md

 Here, I am fortunate to work with [Saurabh Agarwal](https://saurabh.dev/) on building efficient agentic systems, advised by [Aditya Akella](https://www.cs.utexas.edu/~akella/).

 I aim to build an intelligent system that delivers **strong problem-solving capabilities** at **low-cost**.
 To pursue this goal, my research focuses on two directions: **lowering the inference cost** of large models, and **improving training efficiency**.
-My current intests include:
+My current interests include:
 - efficient long-context inference
 - data- and compute-efficient training of large models
 - system-level optimization of ML workloads